-There are two common types of individual retirement accounts or IRAs: Roth and traditional.
-There are several differences between traditional and Roth IRAs, which include contribution amounts, income restrictions, how the accounts are funded, and tax benefits.
+There are two common types of individual retirement accounts (IRAs): Roth and traditional.
+Both may be beneficial, but each may benefit some people more than others.
+Some of the differences between traditional and Roth IRAs include contribution amounts, income restrictions, how the accounts are funded and tax benefits, so which one works better for you may depend on these factors.

-Here, we’ll explore the differences between a traditional or Roth IRA.
+Here, we’ll explore the differences between traditional and Roth IRAs so you can see which one works best for you.

 Roth IRAs

-A Roth IRA is a retirement vehicle that you can fund using after-tax dollars (the money you receive in your paycheck after your employer withholds taxes).
+A Roth IRA is a retirement account that you fund using after-tax dollars (the money you receive in your paycheck after your employer withholds taxes).
 Roth IRAs allow for tax-free growth and tax-free distributions in retirement.

 Contribution limits

-Contributions to a Roth IRA are limited to $7,000 in 2025, with a catch-up contribution of $1,000 for those aged 50 and over.
+Contributions to a Roth IRA are limited to $7,500 in 2026, with a catch-up contribution of $1,100 for those aged 50 and over.
+If you decide to open both a Roth IRA and a traditional IRA, your total combined annual limit in 2026 is $7,500, not $7,500 in each account.
 However, you may not be eligible to contribute the full amount, or at all, if you make over a certain amount.

 Income restrictions